 Figure 1.
 Sequence Diagram for Laboratory Result without Acknowledgment

-The sequence consists of Lab Results Sender transmitting an ELR ORU_R01 message to the ELR Receiver (1.0).
-No acknowledgement is sent by the ELR Receiver.
+The sequence consists of Lab Results Sender transmitting an ELR ORU_R01 message to the EL-PH Receiver (1.0).
+No acknowledgement is sent by the EL-PH Receiver.

 Sequence Diagram for Laboratory Result with Acknowledgement